abosaad11/grid/README.md

 ```

 ### Updates
 I do not intend to update this image.
-However, if you wanted to update it fork this repository and run the action.
+However, if you wanted to update it fork this repository and run the action by navgating to your fork's page > `Actions` > `Create and publish a Docker image` > `Run workflow`.
 If you don't want to publish the image to the Github Container Registry and would like to build it locally follow these steps:
 - Clone the repository:
   ```
   git clone https://github.com/abosaad11/grid.git